Abhiramborige/react-app-mahabharath/README.md

    - Navigation component added.
    - File hierarchy made effective.
    - Webpage made more responsive and attractive.
+   - Integrated with Firebase to have connections with visitors.
-5. Backend commit(Yet to come):
+5. Scrappy commit(Yet to come):
    - Added scrapping module to scrape details of character from "Wikipedia".
-   - Integrated with Firebase to have connections with visitors.

 ## Available Scripts